Hole-in-One Guide: Recognition, Etiquette, & How to Display

 • Take a photo of you holding the ball along with your playing partners at the flag

 Complete your round.
-The hole in one does not become official until you complete you round of nine or eighteen holes, so unless you aced the 18th hole you’ll keep playing afterwards.
+The hole-in-one does not become official until you complete your round of nine or eighteen holes, so unless you aced the 18th hole you’ll keep playing afterward.

 After the shot, keep your focus.
 You don’t want to see an unsightly double bogey or a 7 on your scorecard after that nifty 1, so even though you’ll probably be a little lightheaded with joy, be sure you tackle the next hole with everything you have and finish the round strong.

 Get witness signatures.
 Have the scorecard signed by your playing partners(s), and save it.
-Bear in mind that a hole in one cannot be officially recognized unless it is witnessed.
+Keep in mind that according to the official rules of golf, a hole-in-one cannot be officially recognized unless it is witnessed.
 In other words, if you hit one while playing solo, you’re out of luck (as far as official recognition is concerned).

 Make a copy.
-When you get back to the clubhouse, if you want a pristine scorecard to save and display, copy your scores onto a new scorecard and have anyone you played with sign that copy as well.
+When you get back to the clubhouse, if you want a pristine scorecard to save and display, copy your scores onto a new scorecard and have anyone you played with sign that copy, too.

 Buy a round for your group.
 And (depending on how generous you’re feeling) anyone in the clubhouse.
-This is probably golf’s most sacred tradition surrounding a hole in one, so be sure to play your part.
-Some courses or country clubs will have policies about this, often including a sort of “hole in one insurance” in the membership fees, so feel free to ask an attendant about it.
+This is probably golf’s most sacred tradition surrounding a hole-in-one, so be sure to play your part.
+Some courses or country clubs will have policies about this, often including a sort of “hole-in-one insurance” in the membership fees, so feel free to ask an attendant about it.
+Opening a bar tab for the entire private club could get pricey, so it’s always best to be prepared.

 Have a cigar.
 Here’s something fun: A cigar holder shaped like a golf ball and tee.
 Have your own private celebration by smoking a cigar as you relax and reminisce about your amazing shot.